Dhruvil03/RL-Snake-Game/README.md

 # 🐍 RL-Snake-Game

-An AI-powered twist on the classic Snake game!
+An AI-powered Reinforcement Learning based twist on the classic Snake game!
 This project uses **Deep Q-Learning (DQN)** and **PyTorch** to train an autonomous agent to learn how to play Snake — all without human intervention.

 ## 🚀 Features